Rene-Roscher/proxmox/README.md

-Proxmox Laravel Bindings | Updated by Rushore | For Laravel 5.5
+Proxmox Laravel Bindings | Updated by InFeCtedEv | For Laravel 7.*
 =======

 This package is a wrapper for the ProxmoxVE package made by